Building an Audience that Builds Your Digital Business

 2. Find Your Content Tilt

 Once a company has identified their sweet spot, the next step is identifying how to make the content within that spot stand out.
 Figuring out how to make the content your own – remember, Google and other search engines love original content – and how to put your own personal spin on the content in a way that makes your audience sit up and take notice.
-Lack of originality can cause your content to get lost among the flood of content in that niche.
+Lack of originality can cause your content to get lost in the flood of content in that niche.
 It involves trying to dig deep enough to find an angle that will give audiences a unique perspective or take on a common product or idea.

 3. Build Your Audience Base